 Limitations of Shooting in RAW on GoPros

-There are limitations when it comes to using the .gpr RAW photo format--it's not available in all of the cameras' still photo modes.
+There are limitations when it comes to using the .gpr RAW photo format–it’s not available in all of the cameras’ still photo modes.
 GoPro has been making it available for more shooting modes on each successive model, but it’s still not available for the fastest time lapse or nightlapse modes or for any of the features that require

-- On cameras before the HERO8 Black, the RAW image format is not available when you're shooting in burst mode or continuous mode.
+- On cameras before the HERO8 Black, the RAW image format is not available when you’re shooting in burst mode or continuous mode.
 (It is available in the timelapse photo mode except for the shortest intervals.)

 - It’s not available when you change the FOV to anything other than wide or SuperWide.
 So for the Linear and Narrow FOVs, for example, the only option is JPG.

 There is one other consideration when shooting in the RAW format, and that is that it takes longer to write each file to the SD card, meaning that the camera is unresponsive for longer after you take a photo.
 This is something that bugs me, especially since other cameras seem to have found a way to solve it, but it’s just something you have to live with when shooting RAW.

 Which to Use?